amichai-bd/riscv-multi-core-lotr/README.md

 Written in C and compiled using the RISCV toolchain (rv32i/e).
 Proof of concept for multi-thread applications for the multi-core design.
 1. Design programs that can run on the 4 threaded core and share data between threads.
-2. Design programs that can be run on many cores, utilize the threads in each core and share data between all cores.
+2. Design programs that can be run on many cores, utilize the threads in each core, and share data between all cores.

 ***